The MKS Web Application Programming Interface (API)

 EC Number: retrieve the identifier of the chemical (there should be only one) which has the EC Number equal to "202-859-9".

-Formula: retrieve the identifier of the chemicals whose chemical formula contains carbon, nitrogen, and oxygen, i.e., 'C$O$N$'.
+Formula: retrieve the identifier of the chemicals whose chemical formula contains carbon, nitrogen, and oxygen, i.e., 'C$N$O$'.
 Note that pattern matching chemical formula is not the best method for finding matching chemical structures.
 That is because the pattern "C$" will match C8 as well as Cl.

 Mixtures: retrieve the identifiers of mixtures containing water as a component.
 This example shows that pattern-matching works for other entity types as well.